v-harrishe/azure-docs/articles/service-bus-messaging/service-bus-java-how-to-use-queues-legacy.md

 ## Prerequisites
 1. An Azure subscription.
 To complete this tutorial, you need an Azure account.
-You can activate your [MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/credit-for-visual-studio-subscribers/?WT.mc_id=A85619ABF) or sign up for a [free account](https://azure.microsoft.com/free/?WT.mc_id=A85619ABF).
+You can activate your [MSDN subscriber benefits](https://www.azure.cn/pricing/1rmb-trial-full).
 2. If you don't have a queue to work with, follow steps in the [Use Azure portal to create a Service Bus queue](service-bus-quickstart-portal.md) article to create a queue.
     1. Read the quick **overview** of Service Bus **queues**.
     2. Create a Service Bus **namespace**.